 "But God, being rich in mercy, because of His great love with which He loved us, even when we were dead in our trespasses, made us alive together with Christ (by grace you have been saved), and raised up with Him and seated us with Him in the heavenly places in Christ Jesus" (Eph.
 2:5-6).
 Grace was rich in mercy and we were dead in sins.
 It is all of grace because we were spiritually dead.
 Literally, Paul writes, "And you He made alive, being dead."
 Spiritual death is the state of separation from God.

 "But God."
 What a contrast.
-Every saved sinner is a trophy of "the surpassing riches of His grace in kindness toward us in Christ Jesus" (Eph.
+Every saved sinner is a trophy of God's saving grace so that "in the coming ages He might show the surpassing riches of His grace in kindness toward us in Christ Jesus" (Eph.
 2:7).

 We are not saved by the grace of the church or any religious institution.
 "For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, that no one should boast" (Ephesians 2:8-9).